run-llama/LlamaIndexTS/README.md

 > _Note_: Reader classes have to be added explictly to the `fileExtToReader` map in the Edge version of the `SimpleDirectoryReader`.

-You'll find a complete example of using the Edge runtime with LlamaIndexTS here: https://github.com/run-llama/create_llama_projects/tree/main/nextjs-edge-llamaparse
+You'll find a complete example with LlamaIndexTS here: https://github.com/run-llama/create_llama_projects/tree/main/nextjs-edge-llamaparse

 ## Supported LLMs: